-• The pledge contract should be signed by the chairman or all members of the board of directors, or one of them shall be authorized to perform the pledge operation under the approval of the chairman and board members.
+Where the pledgor company is a shareholding company, the pledge contract should be signed by the chairman or all members of the board of directors, or by a representative authorised to act on their behalf.

-The pledgee shall submit a letter to QCSD requesting the pledge of securities subject to the pledge contract.
-Such letter shall be signed by the authorized signatories, stamped by the seal of the entity, and shall include the number of securities to be pledged, company name if applicable, and shareholder's number.
-The application shall be accompanied by the shareholder's (pledgor) approval of the pledge, a copy of his ID, and a copy of the pledge contract, if applicable.
+Further, the pledgee must submit a letter to the QCSD requesting the pledge of those shares that are identified in the pledge contract.
+The letter should be signed by the authorised signatories, stamped by the seal of the entity, and should include the number of securities to be pledged, the company name if applicable, and the shareholder's number.
+The application should be accompanied by the shareholder (pledgor) approval on the pledge, an ID copy, and a copy of the pledge contract, if applicable.